-The Financial Aid Office's Student Inquiry Module Online, or SIMON, is a web-based service for accessing financial aid application and award information from start to finish.
+The Financial Aid Office's Student Inquiry Module Online, or SIMON, is a web-based service for accessing financial aid application and award information.
 This system is available through the WesPortal.
 The SIMON portal is located within the Financial Aid & Student Accounts section located under the Offices & Services section.
-Alternatively, SIMON may be accessed at https://netpartner.wesleyan.edu/NetPartner/NetPartnerStudent.